SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: SVG Font``

-    The SVG Font to use to draw the labels for each nib size test
+    The SVG Font to use to draw the labels for each nib size test.

  Title